 What to wear to a university interview

-What are the types of questions I will be asked at a university interview, and how do I answer them?
+What questions could I be asked at a university interview?
+How do I answer them?

 1. Why do you want to study at this university?